ajarti/endouble/Readme.md

 In order to add new feeds to the system, you will need to:

 1. Create a new Service.
-- In \app\Services copy ComicsService.php for API's with content delivered one at record at a time or copy ComicsService.php for APIs that deliver content in collections and alter as needed.
+- In \app\Services copy ComicsService.php for API's with content delivered one record at a time or copy ComicsService.php for APIs that deliver content in collections and alter as needed.

-2. Add the service to  \App\Providers\AppServiceProvider.php
+2. Add the service to  \app\Providers\AppServiceProvider.php
-- Register the new service using spaceService & comicService as a guide.
+- Register the new service in the 'register' function using spaceService & comicService as a guide.

 3. Create a new Transformer.
 - in \app\Http\Resources copy and alter a pre-existing transformer to your needs.
 Mapping the required fields from the source API to the standard fields to ensure normalisation.
+N.B. the file should be named <slug>Transformer.

 4. Set the config in your .env file.
 - Add a new set of configs (using an existing source as a guide) to the .env file.
-Take note that the value of <SOURCE>_SLUG is what determines the source in the API query url as well as the naming convention of files.
+Take note that the value of NEW-SOURCE_SLUG is what determines the source in the API query url as well as the naming convention of files. e.g. http://my.domain/api/query/[slug/source]?year=2019&limit=25&offset=25

 5. Create a new record in the MySQL database "sources" table using existing records as a guide.